johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-02-typescript-eslint-with-jsdoc-js/index.md

 export type LogLevel = 'debug' | 'info' | 'warn' | 'error';
 ```

 This is pure TypeScript code.
-The tremendous news is that we can write this and we can consume this in a JSDoc file **because there is no runtime code in here**.
+The tremendous news is that we can write type-only TypeScript and we can consume it in a JSDoc JavaScript file **because there is no runtime code in here**.
 It's purely type information.
 We'll write this in a `.ts` file and then we can `import` it into in our JS files.

 So let's imagine we have a `loggerTypes.ts` file with the above TypeScript code in it.
 We can then import the `LoggerFactory` into our `logger.js` file like this: